Plant-Based Recipes to Help you Celebrate Thanksgiving

 This universally-loved classic is perfect to serve as a salad course.
 With the refreshing crunch of romaine lettuce, our Caesar Salad with Garlicky Croutons offers a welcome contrast to otherwise rich, hearty Thanksgiving fare.
 Brightened by a zing of lemon, Dijon mustard, and capers to add a high note that’s sure to lighten your menu, this creamy, cashew-based dressing is eggless and dairy-free, too.

 Don’t settle for canned cranberry sauce—this wow-worthy, made-from-scratch alternative is almost as easy, and will bring out the best in your seasonal spread.
-Super simple and quick to make, a splash of maple syrup makes our Orange Cranberry Chia Relish a Canadian Thanksgiving Classic.
+Super simple and quick to make, our Orange Cranberry Chia Relish will become a Thanksgiving Classic.
 Your guests will love it so much, they’ll beg for some to take home.

 What will you include on your Thanksgiving menu?